Skip to main content

 If air pollution is a trigger for you, you'll want to avoid it as much as possible.
 Talk to your doctor about what to add to your asthma action plan.

 You can track air quality at the website AIRNow.
-The EPA created the site to help people affected by air pollution decide whether they need to stay inside.
-The system is color coded —green or yellow means it's OK to be outside; orange, purple, or maroon mean you should stay indoors.
+The EPA's site can help people affected by air pollution decide whether they need to stay inside.
+The system is color-coded: Green or yellow means it's OK to be outside; orange, red, purple, or maroon mean you should stay indoors.
 You can also get air quality information from weather reports and apps.

 On days when air quality is bad: